 When syntax colorizing is enabled, the editor also displays mouse-over popups showing the decoded values of syntax items where appropriate.
 For HTTP requests, the popups perform URL-decoding, and for responses they perform HTML-decoding.

-The editor currently supports pretty printing of the following text formats:
+The editor currently supports pretty printing of the following formats:

 This greatly improves the readability of data, markup, and code in HTTP messages by displaying them with standardized indentation and line breaks.
 In editable messages, such as in Burp Repeater, supported text formats will be dynamically prettified as you type wherever possible.
 Otherwise, the text will be prettified when you send the request.

 By default, pretty printing is enabled for all messages in which Burp detects a supported text format.
-You can also manually toggle it on and off by clicking the "Pretty" button at the bottom of the editor.
+You can also manually toggle it on and off by clicking the "Pretty" button.

 If you would prefer not to use pretty printing by default, you can disable this setting under "User options" > "Display" > "HTTP Message Display".